 - DDR3 800 MHz or PC3-6400

 These speeds are all relative to the theoretical bandwidths of each type of memory at its given clock speed when compared to another.
 A computer system will only be able to use one type (DDR2 or DDR3) of memory and this should only be used as a comparison when the CPU is identical between the two systems.
 These are also the JDEC memory standards.
 Other memory speeds are available above these stardard ratings ut are generally reserved for systems that will be overclocked.

 Dual-Channel and Triple-Channel

 One additional item of note for computer memory is dual-channel and triple-channel configurations.
 Most desktop systems can offer improved memory bandwidth when the memory is installed in pairs or triples.
 This is refrerred to as dual-channel when it is in pairs and triple-channel when in threes.
 Currently the only consumer systems that use triple channel are the Intel socket 2011 based processors which are very specialized.
-For this to work, the memory must be installed in identical pairs.
+For this to work, the memory must be installed in the correct matched sets.
 This means a desktop with 8GB of memory will only function in dual-channel mode is when there are two 4GB modules of the same speed or four 2GB modules of the same speed installed.

 One other thing that you might want to consider is how much memory the system can support.
 Most desktop systems tend to have a total of four to six memory slots on the boards with modules installed in pairs.
 Smaller form factor systems typically will only have a two or three RAM slots.
 The way these slots are used can play a key role in how you can upgrade memory in the future.